 One of the things my pen pal helped me with was in this area of grief.
 We had several message exchanges.
 I wish I could share our conversation with you, but here’s what I will do.
 I will share a quick summary of our conversation and outcomes.

-One of the things my Digital pen-pal shared that began to help me overcome guilt was that:
+Here are some things my digital pen-pal shared that began to help me overcome grief-related guilt was that:

 The principal step towards healing from guilt is to accept that it is a common and normal feeling of grief.

 The combined emotions of guilt, grief and regret work together to complicate the grieving process.
 It helps to separate each one of these emotions from the other so that one can effectively work through the grief.

 You may feel overwhelmed and unable to move forward when trying to tackle all of these emotions.
 Take each one day at a time.
 My grief healing journey began when I was able to overcome grief-related types of guilt.